Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates high severity.
-EPSS is not available, and the vulnerability is not listed in the CISA KEV catalog, suggesting no widespread active exploitation is reported yet.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting no widespread active exploitation is reported yet.
 The likely attack vector is remote via the network: an unauthorized user can send malicious input to the chat interface and receive disallowed data in return.
 Because the flaw allows data disclosure without requiring privileged access or additional local exploits, the risk remains significant for any system that processes untrusted chat content.

 OpenCVE Enrichment